IAHispano/Applio-Docs/rvc/train/training-a-model.md

    - **Batch Size:** Adjust the batch size based on your graphics card's VRAM.
 For instance, if you have 8GB VRAM, use a batch size between 6-8.
 Consider your graphics card's CUDA cores when experimenting with higher batch sizes.

-2. Click the "Train Model" button to initiate training.
+2. Click the `Train Model` button to initiate training.

 3. Monitor the progress in the Applio console as each epoch forms.